Healthy Homes Assessment Meeanee

 Meeanee Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory throughout Meeanee and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required in all Meeanee and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate compliance with the Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.
+• Property managers and landlords have to keep records of their the conformance to the Healthy Homes Standard that apply or will apply during the tenure of their rental properties.

-• Property managers and private landlords have to ensure their rental properties conform to the Healthy Homes Standard within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers are required to make sure their rental properties conform according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

-• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes